dalesgit/logseq/pages/@The Small and the Mighty%3A Twelve Unsung Americans Who Changed the Course of History, from the Founding to the Civil Rights Movement.md

 			- Inouyes, Norman Mineta
 		- Momentum
 			- Claudette Colvin, Septima Clark
-			- Teenagers in the American South
+			- Teenagerghs in the American South
 - [[Notes]]
 	- Description based on publisher supplied metadata and other sources